 Privacy and FERPA

-Student Outreach and Support staff are not counselors.
-Case management, although supportive and personal, is not the same as psychotherapy; therefore confidentiality guidelines that apply to medical or professional counseling situations are different for case management.
+Student Outreach and Support (SOS) staff are not counselors.
+Case management, although supportive and personal, is not the same as psychotherapy; therefore confidentiality guidelines that apply to medical or professional counseling situations are different for services provided by SOS.

 Many University employees do not realize that FERPA does allow them to disclose information about students when there is an educational need to know.
-This means that if a University employee is concerned about a student, they are allowed to share information with the Office of Student Outreach and Support in order to coordinate assessment and support for the student.
+This means that if a University employee is concerned about a student, they are allowed to share information with the Office of Student Outreach and Support in order to coordinat support.